The Last Golden Eagle of England

 He died at an old age in 2016.

-Golden Eagles have soft rich golden brown feathers.
+Golden eagles have soft rich golden brown feathers.

 Here I’m painting the final details of the short white fluffy fine feathers at the base of the beak.
 They merge with the rich golden brown feathers that cover the eagles body.